zoraviel/CSS-and-GitHub-intro/rubric/README.md

 * The CSS and HTML are formatted neatly.
 Use linespaces and indents like a professional so the code is easy to read.

-* The five pseudo classes are specified absolutely correctly (see Robbins) in the CSS file.

 * All text, including all links, has good contrast against the background color, regardless of which element contains it.

 * You could show your final HTML and CSS files to anyone, not just your instructor.